-To add to the latter, the uThukela district municipality has reviewed and adopted the Supply Chain Management Policy on the 21 May 2021 and will be reviewed in 2022 before Council adopts it.
+To add to the latter, the uThukela district municipality has reviewed and adopted the Supply ChainManagement Policy on the 25 May 2022.
 This policy guides procurement of goods and services in a fair, transparent, competitive and efficient manner and to ensure that historically disadvantaged individuals (HDI) are accorded preferential consideration.
 Page 30 of the approved SCM policy is emphasising on the issue of the provision of the people living with disabilities (PLWD) to qualify for tendering.
 The policy talks to sub-contracting with the following designated groups: